Egg Standards of Australia

 The structure is aimed at encouraging broad industry participation and improved compliance outcomes as egg farmers transition through Level 1 and Level 2 over a two year period.

 There is no cost for an egg business to join the ESA program and access ESA resources.
 Once a business has implemented ESA and seeks certification, an annual $55.00 certification fee will be charged for each site.
 Egg farmers will also need to meet the actual cost of the annual compliance audit for each site.

 Egg farmers will have a choice of four certification bodies (SGS, BSI, AusQual and MXNS) to conduct their ESA audit.
 All ESA approved auditors have the appropriate qualifications and experience to conduct egg production audits.
 The consistency of audit process is closely monitored.

 Unannounced audits may be conducted under ESA, where a formal complaint has been made and Australian Eggs considers an audit is justified in order to maintain the integrity of the program.
 Under such circumstances, Australian Eggs will meet the full cost of the audit.

 The ESA program will continue to be administered by Scheme Support Services (SSS).

 The existing ECA Grading and Packing Standard remains current.
-A consultative review of the ECA Grading and Packing standard will be undertaken in the coming months, with the intention of releasing the ESA Grading and Packing Standard in late 2017.
+A consultative review of the ESA Grading and Packing standard is currently being undertaken and will be released in the coming months.

 A review of ESA will be undertaken in 2018 to consider feedback from program participants.
 ESA will also incorporate regulatory developments including the new information standard for free range egg farming and the outcome of the Animal Welfare Standards and Guidelines for Poultry.